napari/napari/docs/explanations/rendering.md

 2. Never call `asarray` on user data from the GUI thread since we don't know what it will do or how long it will take.

-# Render Algorithm.
+# Render Algorithm

-The render will interect the current view with the dataset to determine the working set.
+The renderer will intesect the current view with the dataset to determine the working set.
 The working set is the set of chunks that we want to draw for that specific view.
 The renderer will step through every chunk in the working set and do one of three things: